TROFAST Frame, light white stained pine,

-You can easily transform this wide, light white-stained pine frame into a practical storage solution by completing with shelves, colourful plastic boxes and cool mesh boxes – and you can even sit on it.
+You can easily transform this light white-stained pine frame into a practical storage solution by completing with shelves, trays, colourful plastic boxes and cool mesh boxes.Article number503.688.35

 You can create your own storage solution to suit your space and your child’s needs by freely combining different frames, boxes and shelves.